Victor Ferraz

-Victor Ferraz Macedo (born 14 January 1988) is a Brazilian footballer who plays as right back for Náutico.
+Victor Ferraz Macedo (born 14 January 1988) is a Brazilian footballer who plays as a right back for Serra Branca.

 Club career

 Early career

-Born in João Pessoa, Paraíba, Ferraz made his senior debuts with Iraty in 2008.
-In the following year he moved to São José-RS, and played for Águia de Marabá in 2010.
+Born in João Pessoa, Paraíba, Ferraz made his senior debut with Iraty in 2008.
+In the following year, he moved to São José-RS and played for Águia de Marabá in 2010.

 Atlético Goianiense / Vila Nova

-In May 2010 Ferraz joined Campeonato Brasileiro Série A side Atlético Goianiense.
+In May 2010, Ferraz joined Campeonato Brasileiro Série A side Atlético Goianiense.
 He made his division debut on 8 August, starting in a 0–0 away draw against Ceará.

 Ferraz scored his first Série A goal on 22 August, in a 1–1 away draw against Internacional.
-He was released by Atlético in July 2011, and subsequently joined Vila Nova.
+Atlético released him in July 2011, and subsequently joined Vila Nova.

 Bragantino / Coritiba

 On 5 January 2012, Ferraz joined Bragantino.
-In August he moved to Coritiba; initially as a backup to Ayrton, he appeared regularly during the remainder of the campaign, and was also an ever-present figure in the following year.
+In August, he moved to Coritiba; initially as a backup to Ayrton, he appeared regularly during the remainder of the campaign, and was also an ever-present figure the following year.

 Santos

-On 24 June 2014, Ferraz signed a one and a half-year deal with Santos.
-He made his debut for the club on 17 July, starting in a 2–0 home win over Palmeiras.
+On 24 June 2014, Ferraz signed a one-and-a-half-year deal with Santos.
+He debuted for the club on 17 July, starting in a 2–0 home win over Palmeiras.

 In 2015, Ferraz was one of the most used players by Peixe, and after the departure of Cicinho, was assigned the no. 4 shirt.
-On 18 August he scored his first goal for the club, netting the game's only through a direct free kick in a 1–0 home success over Vasco.
+On 18 August, he scored his first goal for the club, netting the game's only goal through a direct free kick in a 1–0 home success over Vasco.

 On 3 August 2016, Ferraz completed his 100th game for the club, starting in a 0–0 home draw against Flamengo.
 He made his Copa Libertadores debut on 9 March of the following year, starting in a 1–1 away draw against Sporting Cristal.

 On 9 March 2018, Ferraz extended his contract until 2020.
 For the 2019 campaign, he became team captain after the departure of David Braz and the retirement of Renato.

 Grêmio

-On 14 December 2019, Ferraz moved to fellow top tier side Grêmio on a two-year deal, with Madson moving in the opposite direction.
+On 14 December 2019, Ferraz moved to fellow top-tier side Grêmio on a two-year deal, with Madson moving in the opposite direction.

 Personal life

 Victor Ferraz is a devout Evangelical Christian, being the child of missionary parents of the Assembleias de Deus church.
+In November 2017, he started a social project to help form young footballers in his home region, which was later registered as a football club named Associação Esportiva VF4 in 2018.